KajalGupta2345/KajalGupta2345/README.md

 I am a passionate software developer with a strong interest in **backend development**.
 I enjoy building **scalable APIs**, working with **databases**, and writing **clean, maintainable code**.
-Alongside backend development, I have solid experience in **React.js** and frontend fundamentals.
+Along with backend, I also have solid experience in **React.js** and frontend fundamentals.

-Currently, I am actively strengthening my **Data Structures & Algorithms (DSA)** skills to improve problem‑solving ability and prepare for technical interviews.
+Currently, I am actively strengthening my **Data Structures & Algorithms (DSA)** skills to improve problem-solving and prepare for technical interviews.

 ---